 Creating a kitchen concept for your home makes one of the most exciting things to do.
 Once you are done with the layout, the next questions include, “What is the best appliance to install?”
 Now, let’s have our focus on one of the kitchen staples.
 Let’s talk about the cooker hobs!

 With the different types of cooker hobs available in the market, it is really hard to decide on which one to get.
-There a lot of indicators and factors that are in dire need of checking.
+There a lot of indicators and factors that are in dire need of checking when it comes to cooker hob maintenance.

 1. Build and source of heat